COLLIN BJORK

 Lieber memorial teaching associate award - April 13, 2018

 In my fourth year of teaching, I won the Lieber Memorial Teaching Associate Award.
 Since 1961, this award has acknowledged Indiana University graduate students who are "truly distinguished" teachers.
 I was nominated by the Chair of the English Department and competed with the best graduate student instructors from all IU campuses.
 Compiling my dossier for this award offered a wonderful chance for me to reflect on the terrific students, colleagues, and teaching experiences that I've had here.
-Below are some resources related to this award.

 Teaching portfolio